jfxueX/Debugging/gdb/books/debugging-with-gdb/10-examining-data.md

    instruction about to be executed each time execution stops (`$pc` is a common name for the program counter; see [Registers](Registers.html#Registers)).

 - `undisplay dnums&hellip;`
 - `delete display dnums&hellip;`

    Remove items from the list of expressions to display.

-Specify the numbers of the displays that you want affected with the command argument dnums.
+   Specify the numbers of the displays that you want affected with the command argument `dnums`.
 It can be a single display number, one of the numbers shown in the first field of the `info display` display;
    or it could be a range of display numbers, as in `2-4`.

-- `undisplay` does not repeat if you press RET after using it.
+   `undisplay` does not repeat if you press RET after using it.
    (Otherwise you would just get the error `No display number &hellip;`.)

 - `disable display dnums&hellip;`

-   Disable the display of item numbers dnums.
+   Disable the display of item numbers `dnums`.

    A disabled display item is not printed automatically, but is not forgotten.
 It may be enabled again later.
-Specify the numbers of the displays that you want affected with the command argument dnums.
+Specify the numbers of the displays that you want affected with the command argument `dnums`.
 It can be a single display number, one of the numbers shown in the first field of the `info display` display; or it could be a range of display numbers, as in `2-4`.

 - `enable display dnums&hellip;`

-   Enable display of item numbers dnums.
-It becomes effective once again in auto display of its expression, until you specify otherwise.
+   Enable display of item numbers `dnums`.

+   It becomes effective once
+   again in auto display of its expression, until you specify otherwise.
    Specify the numbers of the displays that you want affected with the command argument dnums.
 It can be a single display number, one